 Similarly, constraints are also imposed for the structural patterns formed by the candidate node and its mapped successors.
-The fast implementation reduces the runtime complexity from $O(M^2)$ to O(cN). c is the average number of nodes in $\phi(n)$ for each DFG node n.
+The fast implementation reduces the runtime complexity from $O(M^2)$ to O(cN) where c is the average number of nodes in $\phi(n)$ for each DFG node n.

-Fast implementation of feasibility constraint The basic idea for designing fast implementation of feasibility constraint is to consider the local effects brought by consuming one MRRG node for the remaining unmapped DFG nodes.
-Suppose the candidate MRRG node to be used for mapping is m, then the consumption will affect the potential mappings those also require m.
-As shown in Figure 11, if m is directly linked from any node in $\phi(p)$ , p is a mapped DFG node, then the consumption of m can affect the mapping for the unmapped child $child_p$ of p.
-In other words, we need to ensure that apart from m there is another available MRRG node m' can be used to map $child_p$ satisfying certain timing constraints.
-Regarding to every mapped successor s of $child_p$ , we can have the static shortest path $r_s = (child_p \rightarrow s)$ .
-Let $R_s$ be the static shortest path connecting m' and $root(\phi(s))$ , $R_s = (m' \rightarrow root(\phi(s)))$ .
-Following the same fact used before, we have
+Fast implementation of feasibility constraint.
+The basic idea for designing fast implementation of feasibility constraint is to consider the local effects of consuming one MRRG node for the remaining unmapped DFG nodes.
+Suppose the candidate MRRG node to be used for mapping is m, then the consumption will affect the potential mappings of those who also require m.
+If m is directly linked from any node in $\phi(p)$, p is a mapped DFG node, then the consumption of m can affect the mapping for the unmapped child child_p of p.
+In other words, we need to ensure that apart from m, there is another available MRRG node m' that can be used to map child_p satisfying certain timing constraints.
+For every mapped successor s of child_p, we can have the static shortest path $r_s = (child_p \rightarrow s)$.
+Let R_s be the static shortest path connecting m' and $root(\phi(s))$, $R_s = (m' \rightarrow root(\phi(s)))$.
+Following the same reasoning used before, we have

-$$cycle(m') - cycle(root(\phi(s))) \ge max(length(R_S), length(r_s))$$
+$$cycle(root(\phi(s))) - cycle(m') \ge max(length(R_S), length(r_s))$$

-If m is also a direct predecessor of the root node of $\phi(s')$ , s' is a mapped DFG node.
-Similar checking constraints are also used considering the unmapped parent node of s'.
-The time complexity of this pruning constraint is also O(cN).
+If m is a direct predecessor of the root node of $\phi(s')$, where s' is a mapped DFG node, similar constraints are used for the unmapped parent node of s'.
+The time complexity is also O(cN).

-5.6 Integration of Heuristics
+5.6.
+Integration of Heuristics

 Our modulo scheduling algorithm (Algorithm 1) can achieve the optimal II by definition.
 This is because it checks if the DFG is a minor of the MRRG for each value of II, starting with the minimum possible value.
 However, even with the pruning and acceleration strategies, the runtime of the optimal algorithm can be prohibitive when both the number of DFG nodes and the number of CGRA functional units are quite large.
-Therefore, we integrate some heuristics in the algorithm infrastructure to speed up the search process.
+Therefore, we integrate some heuristics in the algorithm to speed up the search process.
 This may introduce sub-optimality, i.e., the search process may miss a valid mapping at lower II value even though it exists.
 But the compilation time improves significantly.
+The first heuristic avoids backtracking between two unrelated nodes.
+In the optimal search process, if a node m cannot be mapped, then we backtrack to the node n which appears just before m in the DFG node ordering.
+However, node n may not be a predecessor or successor of node m in the DFG and hence may not be able to steer the search towards a successful mapping to m.
+Instead, we directly backtrack to the last predecessor or successor of node m in the ordering.